oriTid/Car-Rental-Company-Project/README.md

 ## Installation
 **1. DB creation**

-1. Files for creating the DB located in the "DB Creation" folder : https://github.com/oriTid/CS_Search_project/FINAL/tree/master/DB%20Creat
-2. You have 2 options for creating the DB:
+You have 2 options for creating the DB:
-* Restore CS_Search_DB.bak
+* Restore CarRentComp_backup.bak
-* Execute Script CS_Search_DB.sql on SQL Server
+* Execute Script CarRentDB.sql on SQL Server
 ***